mempo/mempo-kernel/README.md

 This scripts will build kernel in deterministic way, and also apply our default settings and patches.

+It will also use grsecurity patch to create secure hardened grsecurity/pax kernel (optional).

 Dependencies for build:
 ```